Top 10 Mobsters of All Time

 Top 3 Reasons

-1. Despite failing to kill Frank Costello in a 1957 plot ordered by Vito Genovese, Gigante still managed to continue his criminal career and would eventually take over the family in the early 1980’s.
+1. Despite failing to kill Frank Costello in a 1957 assassination attempt ordered by Vito Genovese, Gigante continued his criminal career and eventually took control of the Genovese family in the early 1980s — becoming boss of the most powerful crime family in America.

 10. John Gotti